-Students are expected to be clean and neat in personal appearance and clothing when they come to school.
+Students are expected to keep an appropriately clean personal appearance and clothing when they come to school.
 Students are to wear shoes and shirts at all times while on school property (except in the pool or locker room).
 Hats are generally allowed for students, no hoods.
-However, there may be no hats allowed in specific classroom or labs such as the science classrooms due to safety precautions with lab equipment.
+However, there may be no hats allowed in specific classrooms or labs such as the science classrooms due to safety precautions with lab equipment.
 No wearing of sunglasses in the building except for a medical purpose or as approved by the principal.